Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Silent bugs in Keras and TensorFlow

-We performed the labeling process in three rounds.
-For the first round, to reduce the subjective bias during the labeling process each reviewer was tasked to independently indicate the effect of bugs (i.e., impact scenario) by their own defined descriptive labels.
+For both RQ1 and RQ2, we performed the labelling process in three rounds.
+For the first round, to reduce the subjective bias during the labelling process each reviewer was tasked to independently indicate the effect of bugs (\ie impact scenario) by their own defined descriptive labels.
 Faulty components were identified independently in this round as well.
+In the second round, we put individual labelling results together.
+One of the reviewers checked the results and indicated conflicts.
+Then two other reviewers went through conflicting issues, commented on the labelling/impact level/faulty component, and proposed a suggestion where applicable.
+Finally, in the third round, the reviewers went through all artifacts to compare their labelling results, discuss any conflicts, and finalize the categories in a team meeting.

+For impact scenarios (categories of bugs), since no classification existed for the problem, we followed an open coding procedure to derive categories in a bottom-up way by analyzing the bugs.
+We therefore could not report the inter-rater agreement due to the lack of prior-defined categories.
+However, after resolving conflicts and finalizing labels, we noticed that 31 bugs were classified the same as their final labels by all raters, 33 bugs by two raters, and 13 by one rater respectively, showing an initial agreement of 83\% (64 out of 77).